MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/orchestrator-integration-toolkit-overview.md

 -   Allows installation of IPs and dependent files with identical file names.
 The installation automatically deploys assemblies and dependent files of an Integration Pack into an IP-specific folder to physically separate files of different IPs and prevent issues such as overwriting existing files.

 -   The wizard now supports upgrade from any version.
-It is not necessary to provide a previous version number, so the **Upgrade from** version number inputs have been removed from the wizard.
+It isn't necessary to provide a previous version number, so the **Upgrade from** version number inputs have been removed from the wizard.

 -   IPs created using the wizard are limited to installation on Orchestrator.